Not-A-Builder/SMP-Methodology/README.md

 SMP using AI / ML / Data Science Methodologies.

-## Check Workflow.md for Workflow.
+## Refer to Workflow.md for Workflow.